vuejs/v2.vuejs.org/src/v2/guide/routing.md

 ## Simple Routing From Scratch

-If you just need very simple routing and do not wish to involve a full-featured router library, you can do so by dynamically rendering a page-level component like this:
+If you only need very simple routing and do not wish to involve a full-featured router library, you can do so by dynamically rendering a page-level component like this:

 ``` js
 const NotFound = { template: '<p>Page not found</p>' }